 About Riso

 What is Riso?
 It's a copy machine!
-But the inks layer nicely when printed on top of one another, so it can make beautiful, full color prints with just a few passes on the machine.
-Each of my prints is made by printing one color layer at a time and carefully watching each print pass as it comes out of the machine to get as close to perfect registration as I can.
+But unlike a traditional copy machine, the inks layer nicely when printed on top of one another.
+It can make beautiful, full color prints with just a few passes on the machine.
+Each of my prints is made by printing one color layer at a time, and I carefully watch each print pass as it comes out of the machine to achieve the best possible registration.

-Imagine a screen printing or woodblock printing process where one color is applied onto paper one pass at a time- this is similar to what I'm doing with the Riso, but the inks are basically translucent so they can sit on top of each other and make new colors.
-The tiny dot process that's unique to Riso helps blend the colors together, and that dot process is possible because the screen is created by the copy machine instead of burned into with chemicals.
-This is how I can get a wide range of colors and very nuanced gradients by layering different opacities of just a few inks.
-My favorite combination is yellow, fluorescent pink, and blue because it mimics the CMYK process.
+Imagine a screen printing or woodblock printing process where one color is applied to paper one pass at a time – this is similar to what I'm doing with the Riso, but the inks are essentially translucent, allowing them to layer and create new colors.
+The unique tiny dot process in Riso printing helps blend colors, and this process is made possible because the screen is created by the machine rather than chemically burned or hand carved.
+This allows me to create a wide range of colors and fine, nuanced gradients by layering different opacities of just a few inks.
+My favorite combination is yellow, fluorescent pink, and blue, as it mimics the CMYK process.

 ~More on Riso~

-Riso is a company from Japan creating Riso Digital Duplicator machines that artists have started working with because of the nice textures, bright fluorescent colors, ease of use, and environmentally friendly production.
-Riso is marketed as a low energy, environmentally friendly printer using natural inks, and was primarily promoted for use in schools, churches and businesses.
-Artists started using Riso regularly in the early 2000's, printing art books and comics, and now Riso has heralded in a print renaissance with an explosion of self published work.
+Riso is a Japanese company that creates Riso Digital Duplicator machines.
+Artists are drawn to them for their unique textures, vibrant fluorescent colors, ease of use, and environmentally friendly production.
+Riso machines are marketed as low-energy, eco-friendly printers that use natural inks.
+They were initially promoted for schools, churches, and businesses as fast, single color, energy-friendly printing solutions.
+Artists began using Riso regularly in the early 2000s, printing art books and comics, and Riso has since spurred a print renaissance, with an explosion of self-published work.

-Riso is a fast, fun, but imperfect style of printing that allows creators to efficiently create vibrant, textured prints, no matter the subject.
-Prints are made by layering one color at a time, similar to screen printing, to build up a full color image, but not all prints come out perfectly.
-Sometimes there's slight misregistration that makes each print unique, although only the most well registered prints get to my shelves.
-The prints that aren't quite up to standards or were tests become backs of business cards and get put into a pile to make new 'bad print' sets.
-I hate wasting paper so I look for fun ways to reuse prints and make them into something even more special.
+Riso is a fast, fun, but imperfect printing style that allows creators to efficiently produce vibrant, textured prints, regardless of the subject.
+Prints are created by layering one color at a time, similar to screen printing, to build a full-color image.
+Not all prints come out perfectly; sometimes slight misregistration occurs, making each print unique.
+While only the best-registered prints make it to my shelves, those that don't quite meet the standard or were test prints become business card backs and are collected to create new "bad print" sets.
+I hate wasting paper, so I always look for fun ways to repurpose prints and transform them into something even more special.

 In my studio I have access to nine Riso ink colors: fluorescent pink, yellow, blue, federal blue, kelly green, orchid, aqua, fluorescent orange and scarlet red.
 Lately I've been mainly using three colors to create a faux CMYK effect with different colors.
 Riso inks mix well and I kind of paint with the colors to make full colored prints out of just a few options.
 One of my favorite parts of the Riso is seeing the results of printing one ink color on top of another color on the paper to get new colors and palettes.